Learning to Sail Big

 Safety equipment is vital: PFDs, VHF marine radio, Flares, air horn, flashlight, fire extinguishers and more.
 We worked on memory devices to get them all memorized.

 We headed out from Bay Point Marina to test the winds and water of the lower Chesapeake Bay.
-Here I emphasized the single most important lesson of the day: Look around to see where you came out so you know how to get back.
-First, get a picture in your head of the marina lane or fairway you just departed.
-Second, look back after exiting the creek or inlet to see where to come back.
+Here I emphasized the single most important lesson of the day, albeit ridiculously simple: Look around to see where you came out so you know how to get back.
+Get a picture in your head of the marina lane or fairway you just departed.
+Then look back after exiting the creek or inlet to see where to go back.

-Dan is an environmental engineer and Jim is a physicist engineer with Jefferson Labs in Newport News.
+Dan is an environmental engineer, and Jim is a physicist engineer with Jefferson Labs in Newport News.
 They had already mastered the points of sail on the smaller boat, so the objective here was to move upscale.
-They got it quickly.
+As engineers, they got it quickly.
 The wind was fluky as it took us out on a close reach toward Thimble Shoals Lighthouse, the pivot point for commercial and Navy traffic.
-We watched a freighter approach from the Atlantic Ocean and raised him on radio to give him our intentions.
+We watched a freighter approach from the Atlantic Ocean, and I raised him on radio to give him our intentions.
 He thanked me for the heads-up.
+He had already experienced learning to sail big.

 Eventually we ventured home, and sure enough it took a few minutes to figure out where to go.
 I avoided the temptation to refer to the Garmin electronic chart on board, instead scanning the horizon.
 I found a water tower that we left behind, but Jim corrected me to another water tower a few miles to port.

-Next, Dan and Jim will complete Day 2 of ASA103 and immediately begin ASA 104, which is offshore advanced.
+Next, Dan and Jim will complete Day 2 of ASA 103 and immediately begin ASA 104, which is offshore advanced.
 They are heading out with another ASA instructor to explore Cape Charles and Hampton’s Salt Pond Marina.
-From there, they can sail anywhere.
+Having accomplished learning to sail big, they can sail anywhere in the world.